Lawyers accused of using litigation to stop deportation to face no further action

 He later heard submissions from legal representatives for both lawyers on 10 questions raised by the judge in regards to the lawyers’ conduct.
 On behalf of the solicitor, he was told there had been a “systems failure” within her then practice and she has taken steps to ensure no repeat of this occurring.
 There was no intention to mislead the court in the matter, it was submitted.

-On behalf of the junior counsel, who in 2016 was in his second year at the bar, the judge was told he accepted a mistake was made, had apologised to the court and the matter should go no further.
+On behalf of the junior counsel, who in 2016 was in his first year at the bar, the judge was told he accepted a mistake was made, had apologised to the court and the matter should go no further.

 In his judgment on Thursday, Mr Justice Keane said the solicitor had provided “no satisfactory explanation” about how, despite her office having received a letter from Bebenek on March 2nd, 2016, and despite 21 phone calls and three video-link conferences between Bebenek and her office from February 1st to March 16th, 2016, she professed to have had no meaningful interaction with him before taking “urgent” instructions from his partner on March 16th 2016, when the ex parte application was made.